A generalized Multiple-try Metropolis version of the Reversible Jump algorithm: Empirical illustrations

 \section{Empirical illustrations}

-We tested our approach in two different examples about Bayesian model selection.
-The first one concerns the selection of the covariates in a logistic regression model, the second one is about the choice of the number of components of a latent class model.
-Both of the examples have already been illustrated in \cite{pand:et:al:10}, in which the former has been analyzed in some detail while the latter has been only briefly explained.
+We illustrate the proposed GMTRJ approach through three different examples in the Bayesian model selection context.
+The first is a simple example on the use of the quadratic approximation of the model likelihood as a selection probability for the proposed trials in the multiple-try strategy.
+In particular, the example concerns estimation of the posterior probabilities of three models under comparison for the well-known Darwin's data \citep{box:tiao:92}.
+The second example concerns selection of covariates in a logistic regression model, whereas the third one involves the choice of the number of components of an LC model.
+The logistic regression example has already been illustrated in some detail by \cite{pand:et:al:10}, but we report more extended results here.